cesarsotovalero/cesarsotovalero.github.io/_posts/2024/2024-01-12-building-and-leveling-up-a-computer-scientist-resume.md

 It is similar to the score marks of a character in a video game.

 Some résumés make me remembering the skills and inventory of items from the original [Diablo](https://en.wikipedia.org/wiki/Diablo_(video_game)) RPG game, which I played 20 years ago.
-The typical résumé showcases the skill set, it gives a certain score to each attribute.
+The typical résumé showcases a skill set, it gives a certain score to each attribute.
+Resumes are written by the main character of the story.
 A big part of the game is about developing the character by levelling up these attributes over time.

 How do we move on to the next level then?

-In real life, as in an RPG game, the next level can only be reached through gaining experience.
+In real life, as in an RPG game, the next level can only be reached by gaining experience.
 Essentially, it all comes down to overcoming new challenges and exploring new territories.
 Similarly, a résumé is something that we can advance from level to level in order to unlock more possibilities.
 It's the willingness of getting into a state of constant improvement what makes experience to compound.
-Indeed, I'm technically working on my résumé every single day!

 So, ultimately, the purpose of a résumé is to signal professional growing.